Engelberg/better-cond/README.md

    ; bails early with nil unless x and y are both truthy

-   :when-some [b (fn-which-may-return-nil x), c (fn-which-may-return-nil y)]
+   :when-some [b (fn-which-may-return-nil x),
+     	       c (fn-which-may-return-nil y)]
-   ; this when-some binds b and c for the reaminder of the cond and ; bails early with nil unless b and c are both not nil
+   ; this when-some binds b and c for the remainder of the cond and ; bails early with nil unless b and c are both not nil

    :when (seq x)